powermikee/express-flare/README.md

 Express-flare has full support for typescript using JSdoc types.

-Take a look the codebase to see how we added types.
+Take a look at the codebase to see how we added types.
 (We got the pattern from Preact)

 JSdoc offers a great solution without the need for a TS build step.
 Meaning fast!